farhantanvir1/starter-hugo-academic-Farhan/content/publication/example/index.md

   - Muhammad Ifte Khairul Islam and Esra Akbas
 author_notes: []
 publication_short: In IEEE CIBCB 2021
-abstract: |-
+abstract: >-
-  Drug-drug interaction (DDI) indicates the event where a particular drug’s desired course of action is modified when taken together with other drugs (s).
-DDIs may hamper, enhance, or reduce the expected effect of either drug or, at the worst possible scenario, cause an adverse side effect.
+  Drug-drug interaction (DDI) indicates the event where a particular drug’s desired course of action is modified

+  when taken together with other drugs (s).
 While it is crucial to identify drug-drug interactions, it is quite impossible to detect all possible DDIs for a new drug during the clinical trial.
 Therefore, many computational methods are proposed for this task.
-In this paper, we propose a novel method, HIN-DDI for discovering DDIs.
-This method considers drugs and other biomedical entities like proteins, pathways, and side effects, for DDI prediction.
+In this paper, we propose a novel method, HIN-DDI

+  for discovering DDIs.
 We design a heterogeneous information network (HIN) to model relations between these entities.
-Afterward, we extract the rich semantic relationships among these entities using different meta-path-based topological features.
+Afterward, we extract the rich semantic relationships among these entities using

+  different meta-path-based topological features.
 An extensive set of features are fed to different classifiers for DDI prediction.
-  Moreover, we run extensive experiments to compare and evaluate the effectiveness of HIN-DDI with other methods.
-Results exhibit that HIN-DDI is quite effective in predicting new drugs as well as existing drugs.
-Unlike existing works, HIN-DDI can predict new drugs, and more importantly, it can impressively outmatch baseline methods by up to 63%.
 tags: []
 projects: []
 slides: ""